Ernest0x/ganeti-backup/README.md

 <pre># ansible-playbook -e target=cluster-nodes /opt/ganeti-backup/deploy/clean.yml</pre>

-'cluster-nodes' should be a group name that groups all nodes of the cluster.
-It should be defined in the ansible inventory seen by ansible running on the utility instance.
+'cluster-nodes' should be the name of a group that must be defined to group all nodes of the cluster.
+This group must be defined in the ansible inventory accessed by ansible when called from inside the utility instance.

+A backup utility could be configured to:
+1) run the export script at pre-backup stage
+2) add the path for the exported instances in the list of the paths to include in the backup archive, and
+3) run the clean script at post-backup stage

-inventory_vars.yml.example holds documentation of all the configuration options required for the installation and running of ganeti-backup.
+The 'inventory_vars.yml.example' file inside 'deploy' directory holds documentation of all the configuration options required for the installation and running of ganeti-backup.
 These configuration options should be placed in the ansible inventory used for the deployment of utility instances.

 Known issues and limitations:
 * Importing exported instances back to ganeti is not (yet) implemented.